davidalber/geneagrapher/README.md

 ## Processing the DOT File
 To process the generated DOT file, [Graphviz](https://www.graphviz.org/) is needed.
 Graphviz installs several programs for processing DOT files.
-For the Geneagrapher, I use the `dot` program.
+For the Geneagrapher, use the `dot` program.
 Let's look at an example.

 If the Geneagrapher has generated a file named "graph.dot", we can do